Cheapest car insurance for teenagers and young adults (2023)

 Cheapest auto insurance for 20-year-olds

-It gets much easier for young drivers to find cheaper insurance once they’re in their 20s.
-We found that the company with the best rates for 20-year-olds who join an existing policy is USAA, or GEICO if you’re not a part of the military.
+It gets much easier for young adults to find cheaper insurance once they’re in their 20s.
+We found that the company with the best rates for 20-year-olds who join an existing policy is USAA, or GEICO if you’re not affiliated with the military.

 Company